x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 The "bin vs. sbin separation" is another mechanism that has probably not been maintained well throughout the decades.
-In modern distributions you can easily find `PATH=/bin:/sbin:/usr/sbin:/usr/local/bin:/opt/bin:/everything` for all the users, which is not exactly a good practice as per the intended bin/sbin distinction..
+In modern distributions, you can easily find `PATH=/bin:/sbin:/usr/sbin:/usr/local/bin:/opt/bin:/everything` for all the users, which is not exactly a good practice as per the intended bin/sbin distinction..